Carroll Sheehan

-Carroll P. Sheehan (1925-2016) was an American real estate executive and political figure who was a candidate for Governor of Massachusetts in 1974.
+Carroll P. Sheehan (1925–2016) was an American real estate executive and political figure who was a candidate for Governor of Massachusetts in 1974.

 Early life

 Sheehan was born on September 11, 1925, in Boston.
-He served in the United States Navy during World War II and the United States Marine Corps during the Korean War.
+He served in the United States Navy during World War II and in the United States Marine Corps during the Korean War.
 Sheehan graduated from Suffolk University with a Bachelor of Science degree.

 Real estate

 Prior to entering government, Sheehan worked in industrial and commercial real estate.
 In this field he gained extensive experience in industrial development.
 He was particularly active in planning the reuse of abandoned mills and the development of industrial parks.
 Sheehan was a leading figure in the revival of the Pequot Mills in Salem, Massachusetts.
 He was also involved in projects in Lawrence, New Bedford, Pittsfield, and Fall River.

 Early government work

 In 1960, Sheehan was appointed to the Boston Planning Board by Mayor John F. Collins.
 He was elected chairman of the board at his first meeting.
 In 1965 he was appointed by Governor John Volpe to the newly created State Industrial Finance Board.

 In 1968, Sheehan was an unsuccessful candidate for the Massachusetts House of Representatives in the 6th Norfolk District.

 Sheehan also held municipal office in Milton, Massachusetts.
 He was a town meeting member, chairman of the Off-Street Parking Committee, and a member of the board of appeals.